Britain agrees to license three-parent IVF babies to prevent disease

 Jeremy Farrar, director of the Wellcome Trust global health charity, said it was a "landmark day for people living with mitochondrial disease".

-Research teams around the world have tested and trialed the techniques in a series of pre-clinical experiments, but as yet they have not been used to treat patients in Britain.
+Research teams around the world have tested and trailed the techniques in a series of pre-clinical experiments, but as yet they have not been used to treat patients in Britain.

 The world's first and so-far only known mitochondrial transfer baby was born earlier this year after U.S. doctors working at a clinic in Mexico helped a Jordanian couple conceive using the new three-way treatment.